 Photo by Elena Spirina

-Michael Christopher Brown was raised in the Skagit Valley, a farming community in Washington State.
-His work explores the electronica music and youth scene in Havana, Cuba, as well as the ongoing conflict in Congo (D.R.C.
-2012-present).
+Michael Christopher Brown is a photographer and filmmaker raised in the Skagit Valley, a farming community in Washington State.
+His recent work-in-progress explores the electronica music and youth scene in Havana, Cuba, and the conflict in the Democratic Republic of the Congo.
 In China (2009/2010) he put together a series of works from road and train trips, while Libyan Sugar (2011) explored ethical distance and the iconography of warfare while using a phone camera.
 A contributing photographer at publications such as National Geographic Magazine and The New York Times Magazine, he was subject of the 2012 HBO documentary Witness: Libya.
 His photographs were exhibited at the Massachusetts Institute of Technology, the Instituto Cervantes (New York), The Museum of Fine Arts (Houston), the Annenberg Space for Photography and the Brooklyn Museum.
-His book Libyan Sugar was released in 2016 by Twin Palms Publishers, a film and a mixed media installation will complete the project.
+Libyan Sugar book was released in 2016 by Twin Palms Publishers, a film and a mixed media installation will complete the project.
 He is represented by Magnum Photos.